intel/ehsm/docs/build-instructions.md

     vim docker/.env
     # Modify the docker/.env configurations
     # ======== docker/.env BEGIN ========
     HOST_IP=1.2.3.4                 # MUST modify it to your host IP.
     PCCS_URL=https://1.2.3.4:8081   # MUST modify it to your pccs server url.
+    DOCKER_FILE=Dockerfile.ubuntu20 # MUST modify it to your docker file.
     DKEYSERVER_PORT=8888            # (Optional) the default port of dkeyserver, modify it if you want.
     KMS_PORT=9000                   # (Optional) the default KMS port, modify it if you want.
     TAG_VERSION=main                # (Optional) the default code base is using the main latest branch, modify it to specific tag if you want.
     # ======== docker/.env END ========

     # (Optional) Modify the docker/.env.pccs configurations if PCCS service is needed